fuyuantan/rag-techniques/RAG-Part2/2-RAG-LLM/README.md

-This code is aiming to use LLM (qwen2-0.5B) to generate the answer under the context of retrieved docs.
+This code is aiming to use LLM (qwen2-0.5B) to <u>generate the answer under the context of retrieved docs.</u>

 You only need to config your **HuggingFace Token**, then can run it smoothly.